e1d1s1/csv_analyzer/doc/README.md

 ![](images/path_tracking_compare.png)

-Generate multiple plots from the same data and load the CSV file only a single time by using the switches "--sessionstart" and "--sessioncontinue" at the first call and subsequent calls, respectively.
-See the example in the "update_plots.sh" script within the test folder for an example.
+You can generate multiple plots from the same data and load the CSV file only a single time by using the switches "--sessionstart" and "--sessioncontinue" at the first call and subsequent calls, respectively.
+See the example in the "update_plots.sh" script within the test directory for an example.
 Intermediate calls to the script will load a temporary pickle file to save processing time.

 ### Give it a Try